I Love You Jennifer B

 I Love You Jennifer B is the debut studio album by British experimental pop band Jockstrap.
 It was released through Rough Trade Records in September 2022 and received critical acclaim.
 It debuted and peaked at number 57 in the UK Albums Chart.
+The album was shortlisted for the 2023 Mercury Prize.

+A remix album, I<3UQTINVU, was released on 3 November 2023.

 Recording

-On 14 June 2022, Jockstrap announced their debut LP entitled I Love You Jennifer B along with the release of the album's third single "Glasgow".
+On 14 June 2022, Jockstrap announced their debut LP titled I Love You Jennifer B along with the release of the album's third single "Glasgow".
 In a statement, Taylor Skye stated that "Glasgow" is the band's "coming of age, moving forward, long-distance, traveling, beautiful bosk, wonderful thicket song."
 According to the band, the album consists of a "collection of Jockstrap tracks that have been three years in the making.
 Everything on it is pretty singular sounding so we hope there is a track on there for everyone and something that speaks to you and says 'I'm a banger'."